 You can simulate the clear method by locking your user codebase and executing a remote operation that uses DistributedObject::destroy to destroy the node's own proxy and storage of the Replicated Map.
 A new proxy instance and storage will be created on the next retrieval of the Replicated Map using HazelcastInstance::getReplicatedMap.
 You will have to reallocate the Replicated Map in your code.
 Afterwards, just release the lock when finished.

-6.15.3 Technical Design
+6.15.5 Configuration Design for Replicated Map

-There are several technical design decisions for configurable behavior.
+There are several technical design decisions you should consider when you configure a replicated map.

 Initial provisioning